gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 should not use these if there are any concerns about violations of assumptions as they will work as advertised (at the ***nominal*** (specified) level).

 \indent There are two ways to explore CIs for the mean and PIs for a new observation.
-The first is to focus on a specific x-value of interest.
+The first is to focus on a specific $x$-value of interest.
 The second is to plot the results for all $x\text{'s}$.
 To do both of these, but especially to make plots, we want to learn to use the ``predict`` function.
 It can either produce the estimate for a particular $x_{\nu}$ and the